 Thus, we have developed Huginn, a visualization tool for wireless ns-2 traces.
 Huginn provides a three-dimensional view of a wireless ns-2 simulation.
-In addition, it provides an intuitive interface to the visualization of events from the trace file as well as state derived from those events.
+Trace files in standard ns-2 syntax can immediately be visualized, without any preprocessing steps.
+Configurable evaluations of a broad range of parameters can be embedded into the visualization, a scripting interface allows for further flexibility.
+In addition, Huginn provides an intuitive user interface to the visualization, as well as for the configuration of the evaluations.

 To derive wireless transmissions in their geographical and logical scope, algorithms are needed to reconstruct the ns-2 event queue and to find the receive events corresponding to a certain send event.
-In addition to these, we presented an algorithm for efficient checkpointing.
+In addition to these, we have presented an algorithm for efficient checkpointing.

 The main development of Huginn was conducted by the primary author during his master thesis work.
 Thus, a much more elaborate version of this document can be found in [13].
-However, this document is in German language.
-The home page of Huginn can be found at [4].
+This document is in German.

+The home page of Huginn can be found at [1].
 On this page screen shots and movies of Huginn in action are provided.
-In the future, the software distribution will also be available for download there.
+In the future, a software distribution will also be available for download.

-While we already have used Huginn for the visualization of our own trace files, there is still some work to do for the easy deployment of the software.
+While we have already used Huginn extensively for the visualization of our own trace files, there is still some work to do for the easy deployment of the software.
 As for now, the installation of some necessary support libraries can be difficult.
 Further, we want to evaluate the usefulness of the Huginn flowchart editor to create macroscopic statistics, providing an understandable tool for the second big part of simulation-driven evaluation studies.
 In our experience, most people using simulation build their own Perl scripts, which is usually a never-ending source of bugs and non-extendability, given the fact that the metrics evaluated by these kinds of scripts are often quite similar.